Skip to main content

 When you deploy a function with an active binding:

-1. Your function receives placeholder credentials as environment variables
+1. Your function receives a JWT credential as the TELNYX_API_KEY environment variable

 4. The API call proceeds with proper authentication